Searching for items

 Some searches are regularly performed in the same way.
 To avoid having to reassemble complex searches each time, these searches can be saved and used repeatedly.

+- Select Save as favourite to prevent a search from disappearing from the list as it slips to the bottom.
+Favourites stay at the top of the history list and are not deleted.
 Save as favourite to prevent a search from disappearing from the list as it slips to the bottom.
 Favourites stay at the top of the history list and are not deleted.

 - Click on